spiral/docs/odm/basics.md

 > You can read more about entity configuration (fillable, hidden, secured and validates properties) in a section declared to [DataEntity] (components/entity.md).

 #### Schema
-ODM classes Document (and DocumentEntity, see next) will only allow you to manipulate with set of fields described in model schema.
+ODM classes Document (and `DocumentEntity`, see in extended usage) will only allow you to manipulate with set of fields described in model schema.
 Declaration of field can be performed by simply creating associated array between field name and it's type.

 ```php
 protected $schema = [